tomeriffic/CV-Site/README.md

 - Images
 - Contact
 - Blog

 All presented in a professional neat and fresh look and feel.

 Also made mobile friendly

+1st Level	-	Front
+2nd Level	-	Education, Work, Professional Past Time, Relaxation, Acheivements&Charity, Website Blog, Contact 3rd Level	-	In Depth detail of 2nd Level with more text This will work by being able to go to and from the front screen and all of level 2, and from level 2 you can access specifics at level 3.